mrfil/PowerGrid/_docs/Structure.md

 Algomash uses 3 types of Jekyll layouts.
 If you've worked on some CMS like WordPress, then they're like Post Formats, where you can customize different post formats.

 There are 3 post types in Algomash, Page, Post and Project.
 Algomash uses
 * Page for Index page
 * Posts for the documentation
 * Project for the first page of project's documentation.

 If you want to create more pages, different from the index page layout, you can copy the `page.md` file in a separate file like `index.md`.
 Then open `index.html` in the root directory and change layout to `index`.

-## _posts
+## _docs
 {: .content-subhead }

 These are the documentation pages for your project(s).
-The page you're currently reading is also saved there only.
+The page you're currently reading is also saved there.
+Ordering within a category is controlled by the order_page in the front matter YAML in the doc markdown files.

 ## _site
 {: .content-subhead }

-While you won't get this folder in the package, you'll find it in the folder when you build the site using `jekyll build` or `jekyll serve`.
+While you won't get this folder in the package, you'll find it in the folder when you build the site using `bundle exec jekyll build` or `bundle exec jekyll serve`.
 This is the folder from where your website is served.

 ## assets
 {: .content-subhead }